-When my doctor told me that I was perimenopausal, I looked at her blankly, then grimaced at the use of a word that included ‘menopause’.
+When my doctor told me that I was perimenopausal, I looked at her blankly, then grimaced as I word that included ‘menopause’ was aimed at me.
 At least ten years earlier, I'd been listening to a discussion about menopause on Radio 4's Woman's Hour, thinking that by the time I hit menopause, there'd be huge awareness, women would have a voice, know exactly what they needed to do and how to take control.

 Fast forward 10 years - I came out of the doctor’s surgery, got on the train to work and typed ‘perimenopause’ into my phone.
 Where were these entertaining, informative and relatable sites I'd foreseen back when the menopause was many menstrual cycles down the line?
 Yes, there was masses of information but I seemed to be entering into a melancholy world of gloomy, menopausal endings and I wanted to be able to quickly identify what my own symptoms were, and more importantly, find out how to get on top of them.